 Unless a vehicle is over 25 years old and completely restored it can’t participate in the parade as an auto entry unless it belongs to one of our registered auto clubs.
 Cars must also be decorated at least a little bit.
 Autos used for businesses, civic, candidate and schools to transport participants through parade are exceptions to this.

-Horse winner this year will be awarded $50.00 Horses will be judged at 5:30 sharp and will be judged upon cleanliness of horse and tack, ribbons, bells, lights, etc. You must ride your horse through parade in order to win horse award.
-All horse participants will need to go to the street department area behind the Y-12 building for unloading and holding.
+Horse winner this year will be awarded $50.00 Horses will be judged at 1:30 sharp and will be judged upon cleanliness of horse and tack, ribbons, bells, lights, etc. You must ride your horse through parade in order to win horse award.
+All horse participants will need to go to the street department area behind the Y-12 building (It’s a gated area) for unloading and holding.
 The gate will be open.

-Commercial Float Judging will take place at 4:00 sharp.
+Commercial Float Judging will take place at 12:15 sharp.
 Floats must be in place and all accessorizing completed at this time.
-Floats must be pre-registered and due to a night parade we need safety walkers along sides of float to assure spectator children don’t get too close to moving traffic.
+Floats must be pre-registered and due to extremely high attendance with participation we need safety walkers along sides of float to assure spectator children don’t get too close to moving traffic.
 For every 20 ft of float at least one safety walker.
-Team leaders please select a few volunteers for this task if you have a larger float.
+Float team leaders please select a few volunteers for this task if you have a larger float.
 Thank you.
 Our children are top priority and their safety is our first concern.

 All floats are judged on TDDMC

 Your float doesn’t have to harbor all of these elements but it stands a much higher chance of winning if it does as this is what the judges scale on.

 All registrations need to be turned in or faxed to LaFollette City Hall by Wednesday, December 3rd.